 What should we take from all this?
 From my point of view, Romney failed to do the right thing.
 In neither owning up to his actions nor taking them seriously, he failed to treat his fellow man with the empathy and compassion that he deserves.
 He failed to show the empathy and compassion that we should want in a leader.
 If he had apologized seriously and sincerely, he would be what most of us are: Someone who has made mistakes in the past and learned from them.
 Instead, he is someone who has propagated his mistakes from the past to the present.

-So, by all means, let’s judge presidential candidates for whom they are today.
-But by the look of it, the Romney of today is the spitting image of the Romney of yesterday.
+So, by all means, let’s judge presidential candidates by who they are today.
+But by the look of it, the Romney of today is the spitting, spiteful image of the Romney of yesterday.